 Daniella C. Bardalez Gagliuffi (Section 01)

 This course provides a quantitative introduction to the physical principles that govern the universe.
 The laws of gravity, thermal physics, atomic physics, and radiation will be applied to develop understanding of a variety of astrophysical phenomena.
 These include: the formation of stars and planets, the life cycle of stars, and the nature of the interstellar medium.
 This course is intended for students majoring in astronomy and serves as a gateway to the more complex topics covered in upper-division astronomy classes.
 However, non-majors who are interested in a robust treatment of introductory astrophysics are welcome to participate in the course, and we will review the relevant physics and mathematics as we apply them to astrophysical problems

-Requisite: MATH 121 and PHYS 116 or 123, or permission of instructor .
+Requisite: MATH 121 and PHYS 116 or 123, or permission of instructor.
 Fall semester.
-Professors Follette and Loinaz.
+Professor Follette.

 Students who enroll in this course will likely encounter and be expected to engage in the following intellectual skills, modes of learning, and assessment: quantitative work and working in groups